Nothing tastes as good as skinny feels: Pro-anorexia mantra

-After the release of the interview, British model Katie Green stated, "There are 1.1 million eating disorders in the UK alone.
+After the release of the interview, English model Katie Green stated, "There are 1.1 million eating disorders in the UK alone.
 Kate Moss's comments are likely to cause many more.
 If you read any of the pro-anorexia websites, they go crazy for quotes like this."
 That community, also known as "pro-ana", quickly started using the term and applied it as "thinspo" and as one of their 10 mantras.
 The pro-ana website Starving for Control put the quote on their homepage.
 Author Lisabeth Kaeser recounted how she used the phrase as a personal mantra when she was struggling with her eating disorder.

 Writing for HuffPost in 2018, Katie Bishop stated, "For years the slogan infiltrated pro-anorexia forums, and even today a quick Google offers up pages of images of the words in Instagram-ready fonts against tasteful backgrounds of millennial pink."

 Product slogan

-In 2009, Time listed the quote as number six on their top 10 "T-shirt worthy slogans" with a graphic of Moss and the quote appearing on a black t-shirt.
+In 2009, Time listed the quote as number six on their top 10 "T-shirt worthy slogans" with a graphic of Moss and the quote appearing on a black T-shirt.

-In 2011, American clothing retailer Zazzle used the phrase on a range of children's t-shirts.
-After the Advertising Standards Authority in the UK received a number of complaints, the ASA required Zazzle to remove the advertisements featuring the shirts and censured the company.
+In 2011, American custom apparel retailer Zazzle listed a user-uploaded children's T-shirt design bearing the logo.
+After the Advertising Standards Authority in the UK received complaints, the ASA required Zazzle to remove the advertisements featuring the shirts and censured the company.

 In 2014, Canadian clothing retailer Hudson's Bay produced a shirt designed by Christopher Lee Sauvé featuring the quote with a nutrition label that listed the calorie count as 0.
 Customer Kathleen Pye saw the shirt in the store and posted a photo to Twitter, calling the shirt "unbelievably irresponsible".
 The company received an onslaught of criticism online, after which it announced it would pull the shirt from its stores and stop production.

 In 2016, British variety retailer B&M sold a novelty scale for £3.99 with the quote printed on the product.
 A customer took a picture of the scale and uploaded it to Facebook, where it caused "outrage".
 B&M pulled the product and announced "We have asked our supplier to withdraw this particular quotation" from the scales.